Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/issuer/ngo_reports/environmental_severity_high_01.md

 ## Key Findings and Company Assessment

+### Emissions Management

-**Emissions Management**: {{ISSUER_NAME}}'s greenhouse gas emissions have increased {{EMISSIONS_INCREASE}}% over the past three years, contrary to industry trends toward decarbonization.
+{{ISSUER_NAME}}'s greenhouse gas emissions have increased {{EMISSIONS_INCREASE}}% over the past three years, contrary to industry trends toward decarbonization.
 The company lacks science-based emissions reduction targets and has not committed to achieving carbon neutrality.
 Scope 3 emissions from the company's supply chain and product use appear inadequately measured and disclosed.

+### Waste and Pollution

-**Waste and Pollution**: Regulatory filings reveal multiple instances of environmental violations at manufacturing facilities, including exceedances of permitted discharge limits and improper waste handling procedures.
+Regulatory filings reveal multiple instances of environmental violations at manufacturing facilities, including exceedances of permitted discharge limits and improper waste handling procedures.
 Whilst the company has paid regulatory fines, evidence of systematic improvement in environmental controls is limited.
 Community complaints regarding air and water quality near company facilities have increased.

+### Environmental Governance

-**Environmental Governance**: The company's environmental management systems appear insufficient for the scale and complexity of its operations.
+The company's environmental management systems appear insufficient for the scale and complexity of its operations.
 Board-level oversight of environmental matters is limited, with environmental responsibilities delegated to operational management without adequate reporting to senior leadership.
 Environmental performance metrics are not incorporated into executive compensation structures.

+### Disclosure Quality

-**Disclosure Quality**: {{ISSUER_NAME}}'s environmental disclosures lack the detail and transparency expected of companies in the {{SIC_DESCRIPTION}} sector.
+{{ISSUER_NAME}}'s environmental disclosures lack the detail and transparency expected of companies in the {{SIC_DESCRIPTION}} sector.
 Climate-related financial risk disclosures are incomplete, and the company has not provided investors with adequate information to assess environmental risks and opportunities.
 Reporting does not align with TCFD recommendations or other recognized frameworks.

+### Comparison to Peers

-**Comparison to Peers**: Leading companies in the {{SIC_DESCRIPTION}} sector have demonstrated that ambitious environmental targets and operational improvements are achievable.
+Leading companies in the {{SIC_DESCRIPTION}} sector have demonstrated that ambitious environmental targets and operational improvements are achievable.
 Peer companies have successfully reduced emissions whilst maintaining profitability, implemented circular economy principles in product design, and achieved third-party certification for environmental management systems. {{ISSUER_NAME}}'s performance lags significantly behind industry leaders.

 ---